lingtalfi/umail/README.md

 ```

+I've been testing the above code with success on my computer, although the message went directly in the junk.
-If the above code doesn't work right away, you might want to set a transport:
+You might want to set a transport to make your messages more trustworthy:

 ```php
 $transport = (new Swift_SmtpTransport('smtp.example.org', 25, 'ssl'))